jaime-olivares/vscode-yuml/README.md

 If you have experience developing Visual Studio Code extensions, please propose a detailed solution for any reported issue.

 ## Roadmap
-* Completion of other diagram types: activity, sequence, etc.
+* Completion of other diagram types: sequence, components, deployment, etc.
+* Diagram nesting
 * Better syntax highlighting
 * Intellisense for language syntax
 * Intellisense for colors